Digital Evidence Closes Cases for Investigators

 If you focus only on interviews, skip tracing, and traditional paper or outdated forms of electronic evidence, how effective will you be in getting to the relevant evidence that solves your investigation?
-Digital evidence recovered from mobile devices, computers, and the cloud has the power to tell the stories that must be told.
+Digital evidence recovered from cell phones, computers, and the cloud has the power to tell the stories that must be told.
 Investigators, like you, who leverage that evidence will increasingly close cases to your client’s satisfaction.